ntunlp/ExecEval/README.md

 1. Clone this [ExecEval repository](https://github.com/ntunlp/ExecEval).
 2. `cd ExecEval`
 3. `docker build . -t exec-eval:1.0`
 4. `docker run -it -p x:y -e NUM_WORKERS=67 exec-eval:1.0`.
 This will expose port `y` (default `5000`) as `http://localhost:y` on the local machine whereas port `x` is used within the docker container which can be set by environment variable `GUNICORN_PORT`.
 The `NUM_WORKERS` is an environment variable representing the number of parallel execution engine workers.
 It is recommended to not use all cpus, as if cpu goes into 100% load it might affect execution speed of the codes uncontrollably, and keeping some cpus free for evaluation script.
+A valid example assuming less cpus available: `docker run -it -p 5000:5000 -e NUM_WORKERS=5 exec-eval:1.0`

 ### Expected outcome: